 What To Serve With Your Quiche

 What to serve with your quiche somewhat depends on what time of the day you are serving your meal.
-I like to serve it with a basic fruit salad.
-A simple plate of sliced tomatoes is also good, or you could serve it with a green salad.
+At breakfast, it goes great with a cup of pour-over coffee perfection.

 Did you make this recipe?
 Leave a star rating on the recipe card below, then snap a photo and tag us on social media @roots_and_refuge so we can see!

 More of Our Favorite Recipes